salrashid123/gcp_tokendistributor/gcloud_setup/README.md

 ```

 Then ssh into that VM, [install golang](https://golang.org/doc/install), then finally execute the TokenServer using the parameters
-you would use within `ts-cloud-config.yam` ExecStart command, eg
+you would use within `ts-cloud-config.yaml` ExecStart command, eg

 ```bash
 git clone https://github.com/salrashid123/gcp_tokendistributor.git